Apply to Graduate

 I recently changed my legal name and I want it to be printed on my diploma.
 How can I update it on the Graduation Application?

 You must complete the Commencement Name Change form and return it with the applicable documentation.
 Your request must be processed by the Registrar’s Office no less than 6 weeks prior to the ceremony to ensure that your diploma will be printed correctly.
 If you submit it after the 6 week period there will be a fee of $50 to reprint a new diploma.

-Am I only able to participate in the ceremony applicable to my degree/level?
+Am I able to participate in other degree/level ceremonies?

-Yes, you are eligible to participate only in the ceremony that applies to your level and date of completion requirements.
+No, you are only eligible to participate in the ceremony that applies to your level and date of completion requirements.